 Open-back headphones, like the PreSonus HD7, allow you to hear what’s going on in the room while you’re listening to audio in your headphones.
 While there is some bleed that can occur with live microphones, so beware of this style if you like to monitor loudly when you’re recording vocals.

-Closed-back headphones, like the PreSonus HD9, let you monitor in complete isolation and provide the best listening experience while recording.
+Closed-back headphones, like the PreSonus HD9 and Eris HD10BT, let you monitor in complete isolation and provide the best listening experience while recording.
+The Eris HD10BT also features Bluetooth wireless connectivity and Active Noise Canceling, so you can use them outside of your bedroom studio as well.

 - Headphone extension cables.
 Like their name implies, a headphone extension cable lets you sit further away from your headphone amp.
 And if you’ve got a bedroom studio, your headphone amp is most likely on your audio interface sitting right next to your computer.
 These are an affordable solution to giving yourself a little more freedom while recording.